Biennial Review

 • Lighting – the campus is routinely surveyed to ensure that the exterior areas are adequately lighted at night.

-• Robbery Training – This training is offered as requested, to staff and includes topics of prevention, solving, and surviving a robbery.
+• Robbery Training – This training is offered as requested, to staff and includes topics of prevention, solving and surviving a robbery.

-• Active Shooter Training (ALICE)
+• PNW Active Shooter Training for faculty Staff and students

 Housing and Residential Education